 If the burn involves the face, hands, feet or genitals, involves a moving joint, or goes completely around part of the body.

 If the child is very young or fussy, and therefore too difficult to treat at home.

-Have several working fire extinguishers readily available and familiarize yourself with how to use them.
-Place fire extinguishers around the home where the risk of fire is greatest, such as in the kitchen, furnace room, and near the fireplace.
+food cooking on the stove unattended.
+Place fire extinguishers in the kitchen and elsewhere around the home where the risk of fire is greatest, such as the furnace room and near the fireplace.

-Lock up flammable liquids in the home.
+- Lock up flammable liquids in the home.
 It is best to store them outside the home, out of children's reach, and away from heat or ignition sources.

 - Avoid using